 Saute the onions in a stock pot until soft and translucent and beginning to turn golden.
 Add the garlic and saute for another couple of minutes.

-Add it to the onions, cover, and cook, stirring occasionally, until soft, about 8-10 minutes.
+Add the chopped zucchini to the onions, cover, and cook, stirring occasionally, until soft, about 8-10 minutes.

 Pour the contents into a blender or use an immersion blender to puree it.
 I’ve used my Cuisinart Immersion Blender for years and love it for purposes like these.

-If you used a stand blender, return the soup to the pot.
-Add the broth cubes and dissolve.
+After the soup is pureed add the broth cubes and stir until dissolved.
 Stir in the buttermilk and heavy cream and heat through.
 Add salt to taste.

-Spoon into bowls, sprinkle with some crumbled gorgonzola or blue cheese, and garnish with a sprig of basil.
+Spoon into bowls, sprinkle with some crumbled gorgonzola or blue cheese and some chopped fresh basil if desired.

 - 4 tablespoons unsalted butter